 To limit this kind of abuse, Congress enacted IRC Section 1091 as a part of the Revenue Act of 1921, which declared that if the investor sold an investment for a tax loss but purchased a substantially identical security that the loss would be disallowed for tax purposes.
-In creating these “wash sale” rules (which have been iterated upon over the decades to crack down on further abuses), though, Congress also indirectly blessed and enshrined into law the strategy of tax loss harvesting to generate current tax savings… as long as the requisite 30-day rule is navigated.
+In creating these “wash sale” rules (which have been iterated upon over the decades to crack down on further abuses, such as selling for a loss and repurchasing in an IRA), though, Congress also indirectly blessed and enshrined into law the strategy of tax loss harvesting to generate current tax savings… as long as the requisite 30-day rule is navigated.

 Tax Loss Harvesting And The Problem With Annual Tax Alpha

 Since the essence of tax loss harvesting is to create a deductible loss for tax purposes to generate current tax savings, the easiest way to measure the benefits of the strategy is simply to measure how much in taxes is actually saved relative to the investment.